alminagorta/Systems-model-in-Wetlands-to-Allocate-water-and-Manage-Plant-Spread/README.md

   1. You can Download from www.gams.com.
 2. Download the files contained on the [SystemModel] folder from the GitHub repository.
 Make sure to save the Input-Excel file and the [GAMS code] on the same folder.
 3. Run the [GAMS code]
+4. The GAMS script will generate a report with the model outputs.
+To display graphical results from the GAMS code, run the Matlab code "Generation_of_Figures"

+For more details, see this video about how to start using the SWAMPS model.

 [GAMS]: http://www.gams.com/
 [Excel]: https://products.office.com/en-us/excel